regenwatchdog/regenwatchdog.github.io/_posts/2021-08-26-august2021-news-roundup.md

 <img src="/images/ST_raphaels_blocks.jpg" class="img-fluid rounded img-thumbnail" width="50%">

-A [December 2019 Cabinet report](https://democracy.brent.gov.uk/documents/s92415/09.%20Cabinet%20Report_Future%20St%20Raphaels%20Masterplanning_Final%2026%2011%2019.pdf) already acknowledged that the scheme had a £22m viability gap.
+A [December 2019 Cabinet report](https://democracy.brent.gov.uk/documents/s92415/09.%20Cabinet%20Report_Future%20St%20Raphaels%20Masterplanning_Final%2026%2011%2019.pdf) had already acknowledged that the proposed scheme suffered from a £22m viability gap.
 Brent Council deserves some credit for calling time on this scheme, although it's not clear why it didn't do so earlier.

-Estate redevelopment is rarely viable but Councils often plough on nonetheless.
-We [pointed out last year](https://www.estatewatch.london/november-news-roundup/) that Kingston Council is stumping up nearly £200m to plug the viability gap in its regeneration of the Cambridge Road estate, along with £60m of Mayoral funding.
-In June we [reported](https://www.estatewatch.london/june-news-roundup/) that Westminster Council was stumping up £198m to plug the viability gap in its redevelopment of the Ebury Bridge estate.
+Estate redevelopment is rarely viable but Councils often plough on nonetheless, plugging funding gaps with its own scarce resources.
+We [pointed out last year](https://www.estatewatch.london/november-news-roundup/) that Kingston Council is stumping up nearly £200m to plug the viability gap in its regeneration of the [Cambridge Road estate](https://www.estatewatch.london/estates/kingston/cambridgeroad/), along with £60m of Mayoral funding.
+In June we [reported](https://www.estatewatch.london/june-news-roundup/) that Westminster Council was stumping up £198m to plug the viability gap in its redevelopment of the [Ebury Bridge estate](https://www.estatewatch.london/estates/westminster/eburybridge/).

 Southwark Council is [coughing up £138m](https://moderngov.southwark.gov.uk/ieDecisionDetails.aspx?AIId=57412) to see through just the first phase of its [Aylesbury estate](https://www.estatewatch.london/estates/southwark/aylesbury/) redevelopment (not including leaseholder buyback costs, demolition or tenant rehousing costs), as well as £54m in Mayoral grant funding.

-Hopefully other Councils will start following Brent's lead and realise the growing [economic, social and environmental advantages of refurbishment](https://estatewatch.london/refurbishment).
+Hopefully other Councils will start coming to their senses and follow Brent's lead in realising the growing [economic, social and environmental advantages of refurbishment](https://estatewatch.london/refurbishment).

 ## Eastfields estate